The question is not what data do you have, it is what have you done with your data

 Qumulo makes it possible to keep your data where it makes sense—running on a private or public cloud next to your applications.
 Either way, Qumulo Shift for Amazon S3 is the easiest way to put your file data on AWS S3 object store to take advantage of cloud native services.

-David Sniderman is a seasoned Technical Product Marketing Manager and former Product Manager at Qumulo with over 15 years of experience building enterprise, cloud, and mobile technology products.
-At Qumulo, David is focused on making our product benefits easy to understand and to use, and helping the tell Qumulo story in a big way!
+David Sniderman is a Senior Technical Product Marketing Manager and former Product Manager at Qumulo with over 15 years of experience building enterprise, cloud, and mobile technology products.
+At Qumulo, David is focused on making our file data management and storage benefits easy to understand and use, and telling Qumulo story in a big way!